Answers to Frequently Asked Questions

 How long will it take me to complete the Cert IV?

 You can work through the TAE40110 Certificate IV Training and Assessment at your own pace.
 The time taken to complete will depend entirely on your personal circumstances.
 At the same time most learners can work through our streamlined course in somewhere between 55 to 95 hours.
-You have up to 6 months to complete the qualification and if you need more time you can apply for an extension ($20 for each additional month will be charged for each extension granted).
+You have up to 12 months to complete the qualification and if you need more time you can apply for extensions.

 What happens if I don’t want to continue the Cert IV?

 Just let us know and you will receive a ‘Statement of Attainment’ for all the TAE40110 Certificate IV Training and Assessment units you have completed.
 Your Statement of Attainment issued by LIV TRAINING will be recognised by all other Registered Training organisations throughout Australia.

 At LIV TRAINING we keep your records on file for 30 years – so if you misplace or need another copy of your Statement of Attainment you can easily get another copy from us.